 Projected Employment Growth, Computer and Information Systems Managers, 2017-2026

-Technological advances have made it faster and easier for organizations to get data.
-Coupled with improvements in analytical software, organizations are using data in more ways than ever before.
-Every sector of the economy now has access to more data than would have ever been imaginable at the turn of the century.
+Technological advances have made it faster and easier for organizations to acquire data.
+Coupled with improvements in analytical software, companies are requiring data in more ways and higher quantities than ever before, and this creates many important questions for them, including “Who do we hire to work with this data”?

 Data science, or what is also sometimes referred to as data analytics, includes such occupations as: